How to Find an Editor in 4 Practical Steps

 Also, be careful with freelancer sites Upwork and Fiverr.
 These sites list people who might be totally unsuitable due to their lack of relevant publishing experience.
 You need to find someone with experience editing books in your genre, not just any editor, as Phillip Goodrich found out when his newspaper editor brother turned him down.

-3. Contact a shortlist of relevant, compatible editors
+3. Create a shortlist of editors in your genre and price range

 Now you’ve understood how to find an editor, it’s time to sift through candidates and put a shortlist together.